We ❤ Women-Owned Businesses

-Bonnie grew up in New Orleans to an Italian family that grew vegetables for the farmers markets.
+Bonnie grew up in New Orleans to an Italian family that grew vegetables for the farmer’s markets.
 Her family’s farm-to-table cooking was the standard.
 She loved the Sicilian and Creole-Cajun family specialties and realized that these bold flavors brought people together.

-Eventually she moved to beautiful Bend, Oregon where she had a small 13 table New Orleans-style restaurant.
-Since relocating to Portland in 2014, some of Bonnie’s special joys include teaching private, group, and team-building cooking classes, having popup dinners and holding demos at local restaurants, wineries, and breweries.
+Eventually, she moved to beautiful Bend, Oregon where she had a small 13 table New Orleans-style restaurant.
+Since relocating to Portland in 2014, some of Bonnie’s special joys include teaching private, group, and team-building cooking classes, having popup dinners, and holding demos at local restaurants, wineries, and breweries.

 Alternatively, Bonnie was fascinated as she watched her friend hand-letter signs for a French Quarter jewelry shop window.
 She was hooked and decided to pursue her own calligraphic journey.
-Eventually she worked as a graphic artist at printing companies, direct mail houses and stationery shops in the Bay Area and LA.
+Eventually, she worked as a graphic artist at printing companies, direct mail houses, and stationery shops in the Bay Area and LA.

 Near and dear to her heart is sharing her love of various forms of lettering with beginners, and she encourages each one to develop their own style – after learning the basics of course!

-Bonnie is currently offering cooking classes, popup cooking demos, and relaxed calligraphy classes around Portland.
+Bonnie is currently offering cooking classes, pop-up cooking demos, and relaxed calligraphy classes around Portland.
 You can join a class at her 120-year old farmhouse in South Tabor, or find her cooking and pop-up schedule on her website for Oh Honey Cookery.

 Last, but not least we clearly love and support our own business.
 Nora’s Kitchen Granola!

 In the winter of 2016, Nora decided she needed some more help with growing her business.
 Kelsey worked alongside Nora for about a year and after seeing the growth of her company, Nora realized it was time to step back and enjoy her retirement.
 Kelsey wanted to keep the business “in the family”, but more importantly keep the business women-owned.
-That’s when Kelsey and Nora’s son decided to take over Nora’s Kitchen in the beginning of 2018.
+That’s when Kelsey and Nora’s son decided to take over Nora’s Kitchen at the beginning of 2018.

 A word from Kelsey:

 Food has always been a gateway to connection and brought people together.
-It’s difficult to find gluten-free and vegan food that not only tastes good, but is good for you.
+It’s difficult to find gluten-free and vegan food that not only tastes good but is good for you.
 Nora’s Granola breaks that barrier and it’s a product I strongly stand behind.